tjira/acorn/docs/pages/generalizedeigenvalueproblem.md

 \mathbf{B}^{-1}\mathbf{A}\mathbf{C}=\mathbf{C}\mathbf{\Lambda}.
 \end{equation}

 This method is not always numerically stable, especially when the matrices $\mathbf{A}$ and $\mathbf{B}$ are ill-conditioned.
 Should you try to use this method for the Roothaan equations in the Hartree--Fock method, you would find that the solution is is not correct.
-A more stable approach is to modify the equation \ref{eq:gen_eig} as
+A more stable approach is to modify the equation \eqref{eq:gen_eig} as

 \begin{align}
 \mathbf{A}\mathbf{C}&=\mathbf{B}\mathbf{C}\mathbf{\Lambda}\nonumber \\\\\